-- Traditional contributions (that is, not Roth contributions) are made before taxes are deducted, which means that income taxes are not paid at the time of investment.
-Instead, taxes are paid when the money is withdrawn, including on any earnings.
+Traditional contributions are made before taxes are deducted, which means that income taxes are not paid at the time of investment.
+Instead, taxes on both contributions and earnings are paid when the money is withdrawn.

 As an added incentive for their employees to invest, some employers make “matching” contributions to participant accounts.
 Some employers match employee contributions dollar for dollar, while others contribute a percentage of what employees contribute.
 Employers may also make discretionary contributions into participant accounts.

 Participants always own 100% of their salary-deferral contributions.
 With employer contributions, participants often become vested over time.

 Distributions from 401(k) plans are generally allowed at age 59½, or if the employee becomes disabled or leaves the employer sponsoring the plan (penalties may apply for early cash-out distributions).
 However, plans may allow ways to access 401(k) money early.